Advanced Practice for Independent Reviewing Officers HEA4173

 - Critically reflect on and evaluate own practice in IRO role for looked after children to identify strengths and areas and strategies for effective professional development.

 Module availability varies from year to year and will be subject to minimum student numbers being achieved.
-Applicants who deferred from the intake in March 2020 will be invited to attend the intake commencing 29/04/2021.
 Due to the popularity of some modules it may be that the module is fully booked when your application is received.
 We will include your details on a waiting list and allocate you a place on the next available intake.

 For details of how to apply, please visit the apply page.